programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 You can save the file and reload the browser and check that clicking on the jars makes them red.
 However we want the jars to go back to their original colour after a new jar is selected.
 Toggling 'material.emissive.r' off and on to indicate selection means we do not have to store what colour the jar was originally as we can just turn the emissiveness off.

-We want to change the onClick functions sot that it will unhighlight the last jar selected (set material.emissive.r of the 'selectedObj' to off (i.e. '=0')).
+We want to change the onClick functions so that it will unhighlight the last jar selected (set material.emissive.r of the 'selectedObj' to off (i.e. '=0')).
 Importantly we want to do this **after** we click on a new object but **before** we update the selectedObj to the new object.

 Within the onClick function after:
 ```